- Preliminary project stage costs

 - Operation and additional implementation stage

 GASB Statement No. 96, Subscription-Based Information Technology Arrangements (GASB 96), is effective for fiscal years beginning after June 15, 2022.
-The standard defines a subscription-based information technology arrangement (SBITA) for government entities.
+The standard defines a subscription-based information technology arrangement (SBITA) for governmental entities.
 Further, it also explains how to account for SBITAs and what financial statement disclosures are required.
 This is especially significant considering no previous accounting guidance or disclosure requirements exist for SBITAs under GASB.

 The standard outlines how to determine whether you have a SBITA, by defining it as “a contract that conveys control of the right to use another party’s (a SBITA vendor’s) IT software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.”
 If a SBITA is identified, a subscription liability and a subscription asset are recognized on the statement of financial position at the commencement of the SBITA’s subscription term.